 Google Alerts are free, and they send you an email whenever articles matching a specific phrase are detected by the Google search engine.
-For tips on setting up Google Alerts, see how to use Google alerts to win sweepstakes.
+For tips, see how to use Google alerts to win sweepstakes.
 Try using search terms like "iPad sweepstakes," "iPad contest," "win an iPad," and " iPad giveaway" to get the results you want.

-If you want even more iPad sweepstakes to enter, you can visit these 15 reputable sites that list online sweepstakes to try to find even more giveaways.
+If you want even more iPad sweepstakes to enter, you can visit these reputable sweepstakes directory sites to find even more giveaways.

 5 Tips to Avoid Free iPad Scams